anonymous62567/KaliBench/README.md

 ## 📊 Dataset and Benchmarks
 KaliBench provides 3 files, 1.
 A full document of 8.5K query-command pairs 2.
 An evaluation document of selective 5000 query-command pairs (the users can also select their own evaluation set from the full 8.5K document), and 3.
 A Raw Kali Linux document containing the original usage code (manuscript) for all Kali 2,809 tools.

-### Available Datasets
-#### User can directly find the aforementioned 3 data files (.jsonl format) in the folder: "KaliBench_data" or go to the Hugging Face : [KaliBench](https://huggingface.co/datasets/anonymous62567/KaliBench-Verified).
+#### User can directly find the aforementioned 3 data files (.jsonl format) in the folder: "KaliBench_data"; Or go to the Hugging Face Page: [KaliBench](https://huggingface.co/datasets/anonymous62567/KaliBench-Verified)
 <!-- #### -We additionally provide raw homepages about all Kali tools, which not only include each tool's usage code, but also include other metadata such as a tool's label (metapackages), packagesinfo, and so on.
 - The tools' homepages are hosted on Hugging Face: **[RISys-Lab/kali-tools](https://huggingface.co/datasets/RISys-Lab/kali-tools)**, and can be viewed in the following way: